Oh, hey, the aliens wish to communicate with us. They're speaking into the communication apparatus now...

 Being a swarm lifeform normally without a need for communication, they didn't even grasp the concept of language.
 Their solution?
 Create a human/vajra hybrid; really, a human-form vajra.
 It took her sixteen years to realize what she was, but it worked (and she helped make another one like her in the process too).

-In Pokémon: Destiny Deoxys, Deoxys spoke to each other through aurorae, which one of the characters could translate with her laptop.
+In Pokemon Destiny Deoxys, Deoxys spoke to each other through aurorae, which one of the characters could translate with her laptop.
 They also made strange airplane engine-esque noises as well.

-The Pokémon themselves would count as well, since they're somehow able to communicate fluently with each other despite their dialogue consisting only of the names of their given species — combined with lots of animal noises for Pokemon types this is appropriate for in the original Japanese.
+The Pokémon themselves would count as well, since they're somehow able to communicate fluently with each other despite their dialogue consisting only of the names of their given species — combined with lots of animal noises for Pokemon species this is appropriate for in the original Japanese.
 In one episode where Ash became separated from their Pokémon, the Pokémon spoke to each other without any trouble (complete with English subtitles).

-Also in Pokémon 2000, Pikachu was able to communicate with the legendary lightning bird, Zapdos, through electric shocks.
+Also in Pokemon 2000, Pikachu was able to communicate with the legendary lightning bird, Zapdos, through electric shocks.
 Strangely enough, Meowth was able to decipher what they were saying.

 Angelic language in A Certain Magical Index.
 Since angels carry some concepts which can't be expressed in human language, angels and angel-like beings such as Aiwass, Archangel Gabriel, and Accelerator express these concepts through this language, which is seen as a bunch of gibberish letters surrounding the kanji of the word closest to what the being means (like this: ihqDIEvbt).
+Even when speaking in a human language, they default to the angelic form when trying to say something human language cannot express:

 Zegapain has the antagonistic Gards-Orm, Artificial Humans who speak using a variety of synthetic tones no human is capable of vocalising.
 The only time they are seen to "speak" is when they start to receive some characterisation.
 The only time they actually do speak as humans do, and is not just translated for viewer convenience, is when they speak directly to the humans.